akshaybaisla2/Real-time-pollution-analysis-/README.md

 # Real-time-pollution-analysis-

+# Project Highlight:
-# Project Highlight:The project is based on  analysing air quality information of a INDIA(aqi,major pollutants) using python.
+This project is based on analysing air quality information of INDIA(aqi,major pollutants) using python.

 # Libraries used:
 1)requests is needed to make the request to the api.